vinsan13/Chess-Players/README.md

 # Chess-ai
-A chess engine by someone who doesn't know how to play chess.

 ## About
-chess-ai is a simple chess AI in JavaScript.
+chess-AI is a simple chess engine in JavaScript.

 The primary concern of chess-ai is the decision-making part of the application.
 All functionality outside the scope of the AI are implemented using external libraries:
 - Chessboard GUI: Using the chessboard.js API